Tekmily/Tekmily/ReadMe.md

  <h2 align="center">About me</h2>
   <p align="center">
-Software developer in the field of computer programming.
-Interest in technology has allowed to continuously improve by taking courses and participating in projects.
-As a Full Stack Java Developer, holding advanced level backend Java Developer and Frontend React Developer certificates from Techproeducation Bootcamp.
-Worked on lets rentalcar and gaming promarket projects.
-Knowledgeable in Java, Spring Framework,Microservice,asp.net,Postgresql, MongoDB, React.js, Software Architecture, and other related topics.
-Dynamic, open-minded, and passionate software developer.
+   With 2 years of experience, I have been actively involved in the software development industry as a dynamic, open-minded, and passionate developer.
+My strong interest in technology has allowed me to continuously enhance my skills through participation in courses and projects.
+I hold advanced-level certificates in Backend Java Development and Frontend React Development from Techproeducation Bootcamp, as well as certifications in Asp.net Core and Microsoft Azure from BTK Academy.

+    During my tenure as a Full Stack Java Developer, I have contributed to projects such as letsrentalcar and gaming promarket.
+I possess comprehensive knowledge in Java, Spring Framework, Microservices, Postgresql, MongoDB, React.js, Software Architecture, and other relevant topics.
+Additionally, I have hands-on experience with Asp.net Core and Microsoft Azure technologies.
+I strive to stay updated with the latest advancements in these areas and continuously improve my expertise.

+  I am determined to progress in the software development industry and actively seek new opportunities to further enhance my skills.
+I am collaborative, adept at teamwork, and possess strong problem-solving abilities.

  </p>

 <br/>